Gogo1951/TFTB/README.md

 A simple add-on that automatically expresses happiness with an emote whenever you receive a new buff.

-Build in, optional `/thankyou` slash-command to send a thank you message to the targeted player.
-Set this up as a macro for when people give you water, or a portal. (=
+There is also a built-in `/thankyou` slash command to send a thank-you message to the targeted player.
+You can set this up as a macro for when someone tosses you a heal, gives you some water or a portal, or whatever. 😊

 ## Download